scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **k8s_scylla_operator_upgrade_docker_image** / SCT_K8S_SCYLLA_OPERATOR_UPGRADE_DOCKER_IMAGE

-Docker image to be used for upgrade of scylla operator.
+Docker image to be used for upgrade of Scylla operator.

 **default:** N/A